Making-Finance-Sustainable/RAG-VIDI-beta/README.md

 ## Overview

-This repository contains the [**beta version of the RAG implementation**](https://making-finance-sustainable.github.io/RAG-VIDI-beta/) of the paper (provisional title) "Provisional title: AI-Driven Text Analysis in the Political Economy of Sustainability: Hybrid Retrieval-Augmented Generation and LLM Multi-Agent Approach" by **Bastián González-Bustamante** and **Natascha van der Zwan**.
+This repository contains the [**beta version of the RAG implementation**](https://making-finance-sustainable.github.io/RAG-VIDI-beta/) of the paper (provisional title) "Provisional title: AI-Driven Text Analysis in the Political Economy of Sustainability: Hybrid Retrieval-Augmented Generation and LLM Multi-Agent Approach."

+By **Bastián González-Bustamante** and **Natascha van der Zwan**.

 ## License